In line with the government’s roadmap out of lockdown, we plan to reopen the Museum on Monday 17 May.

 My annual pass expired whilst the Museum has been closed, can I still use it?

 National Maritime Museum Cornwall is an independent museum, this means we receive no regular financial support.
 We stay afloat through donations, spend in our shop and cafe and, most importantly of all, our annual pass admissions.
 Without this money we just could not exist.
-The last few months have been some of the toughest the Museum has faced and our future, as we emerge into this new way of operating, is unknown.
+The past 12 months have been some of the toughest the Museum has faced.
 As a result we have had to make some hard decisions and one of those is not to extend the annual passes.
 We hope as we reopen our doors and welcome you back you’ll support us by renewing your pass so we can stay here, a part of the community we love so much, for many more years to come.
 To renew your annual pass, simply book a time slot as a ‘new visitor’ through the website.

 Will I have to wear a face covering?